 Problems with the plan, as written, might surface after you've completed Induction and after you've given yourself a decent amount of time to become fat adapted.

 If it's been at least 8 to 12 weeks since you started your low carb diet, and you are still not losing about a pound of body fat per week, or more, you might have to tweak the plan to encourage your body to release some of that stored fat.

 I could get into ketosis using Atkins 2002.
 I still can.
 I just can't lose weight very fast eating that way.
 And by fast, I don't mean dropping 5 pounds on the scale every single week.
 I wasn't even losing half a pound a week of body fat back then.

 A Word About A New Atkins for a New You

 |A New Atkins for a New You Recommends|

 Since some of you might be trying to do that plan today, you may want to know that many of the principles taught in that book were what the ANA was preaching at the time I was trying to lose the weight.

-Those 6 cups of vegetables come to about 20 net carbs, 35 total, which is what the average low-carb dieter can handle on a daily basis.
+The 6 cups of vegetables recommended in the book come to about 20 net carbs, which works out to be approximately 35 total, which is what the average low-carb dieter can handle on a daily basis.

 They use 20 total carbs instead.